danneamtu/danneamtu/README.md

   <img align="left" alt="Upsier" width="22px" src="https://www.upsier.com/images/favicon.ico" />
 </a>-->

 I'm a Front End Developer in a mission to create new projects that can change the world.
 The way I do this is by using the latest web technologies like React, Redux, Node.js or MongoDB.
-Started 10 years ago as independent web designer, my portfolio includes bespoke websites, Bootstrap templates, WordPress themes and job aggregator.
+Started 10 years ago as independent web designer, my portfolio includes bespoke websites, Bootstrap templates, WordPress themes and aggregators.
 With a passion for education and development in 2016 I created DIGITAL SKILLS, a coding school acreditated by Labor and Education Ministry in Bucharest where people can start to learn from HTMl to SEO.

 Check  my new 2021  <b>front end developer job</b> aggregator, match your technical skills with job description to easy find your dream job <a href="https://www.joblify.be">joblify.be</a>.
 It use React, Node.js, MongoDB, Puppetter and other nice things.
 Other projects: